mongodb/terraform-provider-mongodbatlas/docs/guides/serverless-shared-migration-guide.md

     Please see the following guide on how to retrieve data from one cluster and store it in another cluster: [Convert a Serverless Instance to a Dedicated Cluster](https://www.mongodb.com/docs/atlas/tutorial/convert-serverless-to-dedicated/)

     Verify that your data is present within the Flex cluster before proceeding.
-4. Delete the Shared-tier cluster by running a destroy command against it:
+4. Delete the Shared-tier cluster by running a destroy command against it.

+    For *mongodbatlas_advanced_cluster*:

+    `terraform destroy -target=mongodbatlas_advanced_cluster.this`

+    For *mongodbatlas_cluster*:

-    `terraform destroy -target=mongodbatlas_advanced_cluster.<shared-tier-cluster-name>`
+    `terraform destroy -target=mongodbatlas_cluster.this`

  5. Remove the resource block for the Shared-tier cluster from your `.tf` file.

 ### Post-Autoconversion Migration Procedure

-Given your Shared-tier cluster fits the constraints of a Flex cluster, it will automatically convert to a Flex cluster in Atlas, retaining all data.
-The following resolves the configuration drift in Terraform:
+Shared-tier clusters will automatically convert in March 2025 to Flex clusters in Atlas, retaining all data.

+The following steps resolve the configuration drift in Terraform and does not affect the underlying cluster infrastructure:

 1. Find the import IDs of the Flex clusters: `{PROJECT_ID}-{CLUSTER_NAME}`, such as `664619d870c247237f4b86a6-flexClusterName`
 2. Add an import block per cluster to one of your `.tf` files:
     ```terraform
     import {
-    to = mongodbatlas_flex_cluster.flex_cluster
+    to = mongodbatlas_flex_cluster.this
     id = "664619d870c247237f4b86a6-flexClusterName" # from step 1
     }
     ```